KhurramShams/DocuChat-RAG-Application-StreamLit/README.md

 | 🔄 **Duplicate Detection** | SHA‑256 hash prevents re‑indexing of the same document |
 | 🖥 **Zero‑Install Front‑End** | Pure Streamlit interface—runs locally or on Streamlit Cloud |
 | 📝 **Extensible RAG Prompt** | Self‑contained prompt template in `pdf_utils.py` for easy tweaking |

 ---

-## 🖼 Demo

-*(Add a GIF or screenshot here—for example, a short Loom of uploading a PDF and asking a question.)*

----